 Battery always involves some sort of intentional physical contact with another person.
 This differs from assault, which does not require there to be contact between the parties in question.

-The reality is that both assault and battery are serious offenses that could have lasting implications for a person in Sanford who has been charged.
+The reality is that both assault and battery are serious offenses in Sanford that could have lasting implications for a person who has been charged.
 A conviction in either case could result in jail time, fines, and other serious consequences.

 For many people charged with assault, the immediate question is, “Can the reporting witness drop the charges against me?”
 Unfortunately, bringing an assault case to an end is not so simple.
 Criminal charges are not dismissed automatically upon the request of the alleged victim.